Jurassic World Dominion: Critical response

 Reactions to Grant, Malcolm, and Sattler's returns were particularly polarized.
 Bilge Ebiri of Vulture wrote, "While it's certainly nice to see Dern, Neill, and Goldblum play these people again, it'd be nicer if the script gave them well-written dialogue or placed them in interesting situations".
 Maggie Boccella of Collider praised their acting but was also critical of the writing.
 She stated that the trio "feel like aimless last-minute additions, like their presence only serves to remind audiences of how good things used to be".
 Ian Freer of Empire praised their return, stating that it "provides a sharp contrast" to Owen and Claire, the "relatively colourless heroes of the later trilogy".
 Mashable's Kristy Puchko felt that the trio were given little to do in the film.
 According to Johnny Oleksinski of the New York Post, "You'd think it would be nostalgic to see Dern, Neill and Jeff Goldblum together again, but they all act like old fogies, and they're written to sound like morons".
 Zoe Jordan of Screen Rant opined that the film "undermines the unique characteristics that define" the trio.
 David Crow, writing for Den of Geek, praised the romantic reunion between Grant and Sattler.

 Several reviewers were also critical of the locust subplot.
 Chase Hutchinson of Collider wrote, "If you were expecting a story that actually grappled with what the impact of the dinosaurs would be on the world, then you are in for a big letdown".
 John Squires of Bloody Disgusting stated that Dominion "makes the bizarre decision to skirt around the issue presented in the final moments of Fallen Kingdom, instead jumping four years" and picking up in a world where dinosaurs are "little more than a minor nuisance" to humans.
 In contrast, Kimberly Terasaki of The Mary Sue stated that "the biggest threat to the world has never been the dinosaurs, but the technology and corporations that created them".
 Explaining his decision to feature the locusts, Trevorrow said that he "wanted to make a film about genetic power and its consequences".

 The extended edition was met with slightly more positive reviews.
 Samantha Coley of Collider praised it for adding story depth and fixing "some clunky editing issues".
 John Orquiola of Screen Rant praised the extended edition for restoring the prologue sequence and more character moments.
 Mike Reyes of CinemaBlend said the extra 14 minutes improved the film by adding more context to certain scenes.
 Jesse Hassenger of Polygon recommended the extended edition but stated that the additional scenes "play to the movie's strengths and weaknesses — which is to say the dinosaur stuff is fun, and the human stuff is a bit half-assed".

-About the negative critical reception, Goldblum said: "I had such a good time on it.
-I enjoyed working on it and enjoyed trying to make it good.
-I think it sold a bunch of tickets.
-But, you know… [laughs] Everybody's got an opinion about it.
-It's tough to make a good movie."